Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide.md

 * Have SSL Certificates for the domain

-* ISLE project has been cloned to BOTH your local laptop/workstation AND the host server - see [Setup Guide](../00Host_Server/Host_Server_Setup)
+* ISLE project has been cloned to BOTH your local laptop/workstation AND the ISLE host server

+* Comfortability with ISLE.
+Recommend first setting up the ISLE Test Site (isle.localdomain) via the [Install Start Here](install_start_here.md) guide.
+If you have already done this, please proceed.

 ## Overview